 Morris Habitat for Humanity has an open-door policy: All who believe that everyone needs a decent, affordable place to live are welcome to help with the work, regardless of race, religion, age, gender, political views or any of the other distinctions that too often divide people.
 In short, Habitat welcomes volunteers and supporters from all backgrounds and also serves people in need of decent housing regardless of race or religion.
 As a matter of policy, Habitat for Humanity International and its affiliated organizations do not proselytize.
 This means that Habitat will not offer assistance on the expressed or implied condition that people must either adhere to or convert to a particular faith, or listen and respond to messaging designed to induce conversion to a particular faith.

 About Habitat for Humanity International

-Since its founding in Americus, Georgia, USA, in 1976, Habitat for Humanity has helped more than 6.8 million people worldwide obtain a safer place to sleep at night, along with the strength, stability and independence to build better lives.
+Since its founding in Americus, Georgia, USA, in 1976, Habitat for Humanity has helped more than 9.8 million people worldwide with improved living conditions.
+Habitat works with families to build strength, stability and independence.